jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Programmers-Manual.md

 An example: **y||a||100||y**  means: use this point or aspect, the glyph is 'a', the orb percentage is 100% and the point/aspect should be shown in the chart drawing.

+### Persistency of the configuration for progressions

+The configuration supports three progressive techniques, each with a specific prefix:
+* _transits_, the prefix is <strong>TR_</strong>.
+* _secundary directions_, the prefix is <strong>SC_</strong>.
+* _symbolic directions_, with the prefix <strong>SM_</strong>

+For each progresive technique there is one orb, and an enumeration of supported chart points.
+There is also a time-key for symbolic directions.
+* _orb:_ add <strong>ORB</strong> after the prefix of the progressive technique.
+* _chart point:_, add the prefix for the chartpoint, as defined in the previous paragraph, to the prefix of the progressive technique.
+* _time-key:_, add the prefix <strong>KEY</strong> after the prefix of the progressive technique.

+The values for the orb contain only a number.
+The values for the chartpoints have the following structure: u||g
+* **u** means 'use', enter 'y' if the chartpoint should be used, otherwise 'n'.
+* **g** means 'glyph', enter the character or unicode for the glyph.

+A few lines with keys and values as an example

+`"TR_ORB", "1.5"

+"TR_KEY", 1

+"TR_CP_0", "y||a"`

+The orb for transits is 1.5 degrees, and the key is 1 (one degree, refers to the enum SymbolicKeys).
+For transits, the Sun is used and the glyph is 'a'.